md-zaman/kubernetes/Notes.md

 32. kubectl delete pod nginx
     - deletes the pod

 33. To debug pods or apps.
-You 2 go-to commands could be: kubectl describe pod <pod_name>
+Your go-to commands could be: kubectl describe pod <pod_name>
     kubectl logs nginx